mamonaco1973/mycorpus-docs/user-guide.md

 **What is the Support tab?**

 The Support tab in the admin panel provides contact information and links for getting help with your My Corpus deployment.
-The support email address shown there is also displayed on the Plan tab when users want to inquire about upgrading to a paid tier.

 ---

 ## Plan Tiers

 My Corpus is offered on four plan tiers.
-Only the Free plan is currently available; paid plans are coming soon.

-**Free — $0/month**
+**Free — 90-day trial**

 - Up to 5 users
 - Up to 5 corpora